-We have audited the financial report, being a special purpose financial report, of Women with Disabilities Victoria Inc (the "Entity") which comprises the statement of financial position as at 30 June 2017, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and declaration by Members of the Board as set out on pages 11 to 22
+We have audited the financial report, being a special purpose financial report, of Women with Disabilities Victoria Inc (the "Entity") which comprises the statement of financial position as at 30 June 2018, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and declaration by Members of the Board.

-In our opinion, the accompanying financial report presents fairly, in all material respects, the Entity's financial position as at 30 June 2017 and of its financial performance and its cash flows for the year then ended in accordance with the financial reporting requirements of the Associations Incorporation Reform Act 2012 and the Australian Charities and Not-for profits Commission Act 2012 (Cth) (the ACNC Act) and the accounting policies described in Note 2.
+In our opinion, the accompanying financial report presents fairly, in all material respects, the Entity's financial position as at 30 June 2018 and of its financial performance and its cash flows for the year then ended in accordance with the financial reporting requirements of the Associations Incorporation Reform Act 2012 and the Australian Charities and Not-for profits Commission Act 2012 (Cth) (the ACNC Act) and the accounting policies described in Note 2.